Diary Major John Kevin Lloyd - 1942-1945 - Part 16

 guard.
 Many natives work on

-flimsy scaffolding sinking pile
+flimsy scaffolding erecting pile

-bridges assisted by elephants
+bridges assisted by elephants.

 Staples lost his head with me in